odradev/styks/README.md

   to practically exchange BTC for CSPR.
 - Quering OpenAI API and porting the results to the blockchain.
 This can be a base for decentralized AI agents.

+## Join the Community

+Join our [Telegram](https://t.me/+nZHCDA9rl6wzZGZl) to leave your feedback and follow the project.
+This is a community-driven project, so we are looking for contributors to help us with the development, testing, documentation and marketing.

 <!-- WEBSITE: END -->